Parken Brailsford Family Tree

 Elizabeth Parken has given me a little more or correct some detail.

-I have periodically receive email corrections that have inspired me to ask mum a bit more thank you to;
+I have periodically received email corrections that have inspired me to ask mum a bit more, thank you too;

 My grandparents and many of my aunties, uncles and cousins are or were photographers.
-Those businesses closed in Canada in about 2000 when film photography was displaced by digital photography.
-Having said that some of the children of my cousins do have some training in photography.
+Those businesses closed in Canada in about 2000 when film photography was largely displaced by digital photography.
+Having said that, some of the children of my cousins do have some training in photography.
 The business which had been purchased by my grandfather in about 1910, Talbot Studios, Edinburgh, had started up in the 1850s.
 Moved to Leven, Fife in the 1920s until 1979, I think, as E.W and D.F Parken retired and my uncle and auntie John and Flossy continued until they also retired.

 Edgar Francis Parken Dec.
 1919-2010 married to Pluxie